Philipp Rosenthal

 Philipp Rosenthal (6 March 1855 – 30 March 1937) was a German designer and industrialist of Jewish descent.
 Rosenthal founded the company Philipp Rosenthal & Co.
 AG in 1897 for the production of ceramic wares.

 Biography

-Philipp Rosenthal was born on 6 March 1855 in Werl, Germany.
+Philipp Rosenthal was born on 6 March 1855 in Werl, present-day North Rhine-Westphalia, Germany.
 He was born to a German Jewish family, the son of the porcelain merchant Abraham Rosenthal and Emilie Rosenthal (born Meyer).